bebbo203/MusicGAN/README.md

 ## Architecture

-As mentioned above, the neural network used is composed of three-dimensional convolutional layers which, in fact, apply a classic convolution to every matrix formed by each instrument pianoroll.
+As mentioned above, the neural network used is composed of three-dimensional convolutional layers.
+Note that both the Generator and the Discriminator have a set of CNN branches where each of them, in fact, applies a classic convolution to every matrix formed by each instrument pianoroll.

-This is a simple scheme of the discriminator.
+This is the intuitive scheme of the discriminator.

 <img src="readme/Discriminator.png" width="400" height="242">

+The input of the Discriminator are the true songs' pieces belonging to the dataset or the generated ones by the other model.
+In the figure right above, the "Input samples" vector is composed of the different tracks pianorolls (5 in this case), each of which is passed to the track specific 3D CNN, these branches are then concatenated and passed to a series of 3D CNN layers (summarized by the "Convolution" block in the figure), finally a couple of linear layers which outputs a single value, i.e. the realness of the input piece of song.

-And this is a simple scheme of the generator.
+Whereas this is the intuitive scheme of the generator.

 <img src="readme/Generator.png" width="400" height="242">

+Here instead, the input is a vector of zero-mean and unitary std Gaussian noise vector followed by a series of 3D Transposed Convolutional layers which then are divided into 5 (i.e. number of desired tracks) branches which apply an independent 3D Transposed Convolution to each instrument, in order to finally output a "fake" piece of song.

 ## Results